Have you ever wondered how a word gets into the dictionary?

 Why was the dictionary invented?

-The desire to record language has been around for thousands of years with the first-ever non-alphabetical dictionary being written in 1582 by Richard Mulcaster.
+The desire to record language has existed for thousands of years, with the first non-alphabetical dictionary written in 1582 by Richard Mulcaster.

-This dictionary contained 8,000 English words but the book only contained what were considered to be complex words.
+This dictionary contained 8,000 English words, but the book included only those considered complex.

-The idea was to record the English language with word meanings so there was an ultimate record that everyone could have access to.
+The idea was to record the English language with its word meanings, so there would be an ultimate record that everyone could access.

 Much later in 1857, the Philological Society of London decided there should be a record of all words that have been used in the English language since the 12th Century.